joyeusenoelle/GuideToMastodon/README.md

 Mastodon has two additional timelines that you can view: the Local timeline and the Federated timeline.

-The Local timeline is every post with a public status posted by users on your instance, with the exception of replies.
+The Local timeline is every post with a public status posted by users on your instance, except for replies.
 (A reply is any toot posted in response to another toot - NOT any toot that simply mentions another user!)

 The Federated timeline is every post with a public status posted by any user that your instance knows about, even from other instances.
 Your instance knows about a remote user if at least one user on your instance has EVER followed them.